venturehive/docs/beekeeper/faq.md

 ## How do I contact support if I have a problem?

 If you are a Venture Hive customer then you automatically have support.
 There are no extra hoops to jump through.
-You may contact support at any time via the "Feedback & Support" tab found on the right side of the browser window or by email at `support@venturehive.co`.
+You may contact support at any time via the "Feedback & Support" tab found on the right side of the browser window or by email at `support@venturehive.com`.

 ## Can I suggest a feature?
 How long will it take to implement?